hihixuyang/robust_vehicle_control/README.md

-# A Guaranteed Cost Approach to Robust Model Predictive Control of Uncertain Linear Systems
+# Guaranteed Cost Model Predictive Control for Autonomous Vehicle Trajectory Tracking

 This repository contains the MATLAB implementation of the robust controller designed for CaRINA autonomous vehicle.